jimmykimani/Bucketlist/README.md

 - **Get all bucketlist**

-    To create a bucketlist, make a **POST** request to the following URI:
+    To list all bucketlists, make a **GET** request to the following URI:
     **http://127.0.0.1:5000/api/v1/bucketlists/**.

     ![login](https://i.imgur.com/mlsoxAq.png)